RemiBou/remibou.github.io/_posts/2020-01-16-Should-I-peek-Blazor.md

 ### Do you need to do DOM manipulation ?

-While it's a bad practice to do it with a framwework like this, some people will still do it.
+While it's a bad practice to do it with a framework like this, some people will still do it.
 Here you can do it with JS interop but there is no guarantee that your change won't be erased because Blazor keeps a state of the app in memory.

 Results : this doesn't change anything, I don't think you should do DOM manipulation with a front-end framework.

 ### Does your app needs to be available offline ?

-I can occur when you are using a web application with your phone that the internet conection goes down.
+When you are using a web application on your phone, the internet conection is not always stable.
 In Google Doc this is not a problem and your change will be saved when the connection is restored.
 With Blazor client-side there is no problem as long as you manage the connection error on your code (and you can use [Polly](https://github.com/App-vNext/Polly) for that), you will be fine.

 But in Blazor server-side the GUI state is stored on the server so if your user looses the connection, the application will stop working and the user might fail to recover his session when the connection is back but [depending on the duration of the outage](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.1#blazor-server) it might not be possible.
 Here is the result for the user when reonnection fails :